Top Family Medicine Board FAQs: Everything You Need to Know Before ABFM Certification

 /

-While specific details such as passing scores and exam format vary year to year, the ABFM board exam remains a significant milestone for physicians seeking board certification in family medicine.
+While specific details such as passing scores and exam format vary year to year, the ABFM board exam remains a significant milestone for physicians seeking initial board certification in family medicine.
 In this post, we’ll answer some frequently asked questions about it, including who is eligible to take it, what the format of the exam is, and what counts as a passing score.

 Some Commonly Asked Questions About the ABFM Board Exam